 FOR THE IN-PERSON SEDER AT BKB:

-- Space is limited to 48–BKB member households will receive priority if member RSVP’s by March 31.
-RSVP deadline for all is April 8.
-RSVP to BKB ONLY by emailing firstname.lastname@example.org – YOU WILL RECEIVE A REPLY EMAIL AS TO WHETHER OR NOT YOUR RESERVATION REQUEST WAS ACCEPTED.
+- Space is limited to 48-BKB member households will receive priority if member RSVP’s by March 24.
+RSVP deadline for all is March 31.
+RSVP to BKB by emailing firstname.lastname@example.org – YOU WILL RECEIVE A REPLY AS TO WHETHER OR NOT YOUR RESERVATION REQUEST WAS ACCEPTED.

-- BKB will provide these seder ritual items- matzoh, charoset, maror, parsley, salt water, shank bone/roasted beet, roasted egg, and wine/grape juice.
+- These seder ritual items-matzah, charoset, maror, parsley, salt water, shank bone/roasted beet, roasted egg, wine/grape juice, and seder plates.

-- In-person attendees will provide meals for their families under the following dietary rules:
+- In-person attendees will provide meals for their families under these dietary rules:

 - Meals will be meat (no dairy).